OBOAcademy/obook/docs/lesson/chatgpt-ontology-curation.md

 such as words or phrases are masked out by the training function and the LLM is trained to correctly predict these masked out phrases given the previous words in the sentence (or paragraph).
 The corpus used for this training ranges from specialised databases all the way to a large chunk of the publicly accessible textual information on the internet.
 Again, it is important to realise that text does not have to be composed of natural language sentences - learning how to generate programming code and structured data works much the same way.

+In the following, we will ask ChatGPT or Open Assistant a few questions that are relevant to this lesson, which allows us to make certain points.
+The main point is that a lot of the work for preparing a useful tutorial can be deferred to ChatGPT is an assistant!
+Many of the questions explore how these tools _could_ relate to us biocurators and semantic engineers in particular, but non of this should be viewed as written in stone.
+The most important take away from this lesson is that you should play with these tools yourself!

 > ![](../images/prompt-icon.png)
 >